 Dare County Emergency Management has a full-time staff that receives specialized training in many varied fields.
 Like other public safety officials, staff members serve the community 24 hours a day, 365 days a year.

-Sign up to receive email notifications from Dare County Emergency Management with the form below.
+Sign up to receive email, text, and voice notifications from Dare County Emergency Management through the new emergency alerts system, powered by Regroup.

 FEMA Extends Registration Deadline for Hurricane Matthew Survivors